Frankie Edgar: Move to featherweight division

 Edgar next faced José Aldo in a rematch on July 9, 2016, at UFC 200 for the interim UFC Featherweight Championship.
 Aldo again defeated Edgar via unanimous decision.

 Edgar faced Jeremy Stephens on November 12, 2016, at UFC 205.
 He won the fight via unanimous decision despite being knocked down by a head kick in the second round.

 Edgar faced Yair Rodríguez on May 13, 2017, at UFC 211.
 After a dominant first two rounds, Edgar won the fight via TKO due to doctor stoppage between the second and third rounds due to the swelling on the left eye of Rodríguez.
 Edgar dedicated this fight to his teammate Nick Catone and his wife Marjorie who lost their baby the same week.

-Edgar was scheduled to face Max Holloway on December 2, 2017, at UFC 218; however, on November 8, 2017, he pulled out from the fight, citing injury.
+Edgar was scheduled to face Max Holloway for the UFC Featherweight Championship on December 2, 2017, at UFC 218; however, on November 8, 2017, he pulled out from the fight, citing injury.
 The pairing with Holloway was rescheduled and was expected to take place on March 3, 2018, at UFC 222.
 In turn, Holloway pulled out of this bout on February 3, due to a leg injury and the matchup was scrapped.
 Edgar eventually faced Brian Ortega on the card.
 Edgar lost the fight via knockout in the first round, the first stoppage loss of his career.

 Edgar faced Cub Swanson in a rematch on April 21, 2018, at UFC Fight Night 128.
 He won the fight via unanimous decision.

 Edgar was scheduled to face Chan Sung Jung on November 10, 2018, at UFC Fight Night 139.
-However, it was reported on October 26, 2018 that Edgar was pulled from the bout due to a torn bicep muscle and he was replaced by Yair Rodríguez.
+However, it was reported on October 26, 2018, that Edgar was pulled from the bout due to a torn bicep muscle and he was replaced by Yair Rodríguez.

-A bout against Max Holloway was scheduled a third time and eventually took place on July 27, 2019 in the main event at UFC 240.
+A UFC Featherweight title bout against Max Holloway was scheduled a third time and eventually took place on July 27, 2019, in the main event at UFC 240.
 Edgar lost the fight via unanimous decision.

-Edgar was scheduled to face Cory Sandhagen in a bantamweight bout on January 25, 2020 at UFC Fight Night 166.
-However, Edgar was removed from that bout in favour of featherweight pairing against Chan Sung Jung a month earlier at UFC on ESPN+ 23 after Jung's original opponent, Brian Ortega, pulled out due to injury.
+Edgar was scheduled to face Cory Sandhagen in a bantamweight bout on January 25, 2020, at UFC Fight Night 166.
+However, Edgar was removed from that bout in favor of featherweight pairing against Chan Sung Jung a month earlier at UFC on ESPN+ 23 after Jung's original opponent, Brian Ortega, pulled out due to injury.
 Edgar lost the fight via technical knockout in the first round.